JaneliaSciComp/hortacloud-website/content/docs/administration/configuration/ErrorReporting.md

 {{% /alert %}}

-## Base configuration

-The base configurations are set directly in either `console.properties` or `client.properties`.

-- `console.ErrorReportingMethod=github`
-    + valid values: `email`, `github`
-- `console.AutoSendExceptions=true`
-    + valid values: `true`, `false`
-    + if set to `true`, uncaught exception will automatically send an error report without user action or knowledge, if the error is silent
-    + if set to `false`, only error reports initiated by the user will be sent

 ## Error report format

 The reported errors have the following format.
 The examples are edited excerpts from real reports.